 How to get an Apple student discount

-UK customers can also use the rival verification service Student Beans, which works in the same way as UNiDAYS.
+- Once there you'll be encouraged to sign up on student discount website UNiDAYS to access Apple's educational discounts.
+Alternatively, UK customers can also use the rival verification service Student Beans, which works in the same way as UNiDAYS.
 (For full disclosure an employee of Student Beans is married to a Macworld editor.)

 If you don't want to register via a verification site, you can also call Apple, use Apple's Chat online feature, or visit an Apple Store.
 The staff there will guide you through the process.

-Buying for an educational institute
+Buying Apple products for an education institution

 How to sign up for a student membership discount for Apple Music